jtouzy/swiftui-theme/README.md

 }
 ```

-For better naming, we recommend you to use pre-defined color systems, like [Material Color System](https://material.io/design/color/the-color-system.html).
+For better naming, we recommend you to use predefined color systems, like [Material Color System](https://material.io/design/color/the-color-system.html).

 To increase development speed and reduce common errors, you can use tools like [SwiftGen](https://github.com/SwiftGen/SwiftGen) to automatically generate your color keys from your asset catalogs.